Learning and Reconstructing Conflicts in O-RAN: A Graph Neural Network Approach: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel data-driven \ac{GNN}-based method for reconstructing conflict graphs in \ac{O-RAN}.
-Our approach is able to learn the relationships between xApps, control parameters, and \acp{KPI} to reconstruct complete control graphs that capture the three types of conflicts considered by the \ac{O-RAN} Alliance.
+In this paper, we proposed the first data-driven \ac{GNN}-based method for reconstructing conflict graphs in \ac{O-RAN}.
+Our approach is designed to learn the relationships between xApps, control parameters, and \acp{KPI} to reconstruct complete conflict graphs that capture the three types of conflicts considered by the \ac{O-RAN} Alliance.
 In addition, we introduce a conflict labeling solution based on graph-based definitions for direct, indirect, and implicit conflicts.
-We validated our conflict graph reconstruction and evaluated our conflict labeling using a dataset generated from a known conflict model in the literature, and demonstrated its accuracy across different dataset sizes, thresholds, and training epochs.
+We validated our conflict graph reconstruction and evaluated our conflict labeling using a dataset generated from a known conflict model adopted in other works for conflict management in O-RAN, and demonstrated its accuracy across different dataset sizes, thresholds, and training epochs.
 Our results highlighted our ability to achieve high accuracy in graph reconstruction and conflict detection, particularly for implicit and indirect conflicts.
-It is worth mentioning that our current method may yield false negatives in cases where a plugin subscribes to a \ac{KPI} but does not actively use it to modify a control parameter, which might be a limitation in certain operational scenarios.

-In future works, we plan to extend our \ac{GNN} formulation to reconstruct directed graphs and consider causal relationships between xApps, control parameters, and \acp{KPI}, as a more effective approach to mitigating spurious edges and decreasing our dependency on correlation.
-In addition, we plan to explore the scalability of our solution for different numbers of xApps, control parameters, and \acp{KPI}, possibly using empirical data from real-world experiments.
+It is worth mentioning that data-driven approaches such as ours may yield false negatives in cases where an xApp subscribes to a \ac{KPI} but does not actively use it to modify parameters, which might be a limitation in certain operational scenarios.
+In future works, we plan to extend our \ac{GNN} formulation to reconstruct causal relationships between xApps, parameters, and \acp{KPI}, as a more effective approach to mitigating spurious edges and decreasing our dependency on correlation.
+In addition, we plan to explore the scalability of our solution for different numbers of xApps, parameters, and \acp{KPI}, leveraging empirical data obtained in an experimental setting.
 Finally, we aim to complement our work by developing conflict mitigation techniques to create a complete conflict management system for \ac{O-RAN}.